Upgrading Your Backend Software: Software Hacks

 Real World Example

-While the above example was a real rollercoaster of emotion, below is how we actually used the Four Step Process™ to burn down our backend (Ha!
-Don't you love it when movies say their title?)
+While the above example was a real rollercoaster of emotion, below is how we actually used the Four Step Process™ to replace our backend infrastructure.

 Step 1 - Write to both places